rwxrob/notes/Cycling goals.md

 I always do better with a goal.
 I've had cycling goals for most of my life and it has done a lot to keep me motivated.
 My goal has always been to be a podium finisher in my age group.
 These days the only difference is I don't care much about any competition that isn't eSports bike racing which I can do for the rest of my life.
 More than half the esports competitors I race against are over the age of 50—and a significant number are over 70!
-This is a fitness goal I can hold onto forever.
+These bad-ass seniors remind me there's absolutely no excuse not to go for it.
+This is a fitness goal I can hold onto forever and really enjoy.
+Who gives a shit if 95% of the rest of the people my age have given up.
+Not me (and not Doris).

 * [Esports racing is more fair and balanced](Esports%20racing%20is%20more%20fair%20and%20balanced.md)